No Angel: Marketing and touring

 Dido also promoted No Angel with televised performances in the UK, such as those of "Here with Me" and "Thank You" on Later... with Jools Holland, and separate performances of "Here with Me", "Thank You", and "Hunter" on Top of the Pops in February, June, and September 2001, respectively.
 In Australia, she performed "Here with Me" at the 2001 ARIA Music Awards on 30 October.
 Earlier that month, a double-disc special edition of the album was released in Japan and Australia, while a double-disc limited edition, including the previously unreleased "Christmas Day", was released in the UK on 19 November.
 "All You Want" was also released as a limited 3-inch mini single exclusively in the UK on 10 December.
 Although she had refused to perform at the Brit Awards 2001, where she was slated to perform "Stan" with Eminem, she performed "Here with Me" at the following ceremony on 20 February 2002.

 In November 2008, No Angel was digitally reissued to include "Worthless" and a Deep Dish-produced remix of "Thank You" as bonus tracks.
-In commemoration of its 25th anniversary, the album was made available on vinyl worldwide for the first time, alongside additional merchandise, on September 19, 2025.
+To commemorate the album's 20th anniversary, a six-track extended play (EP), containing remixes originally included on special and limited editions of No Angel, was made available for digital consumption on 31 May 2019.
+For its 25th anniversary, the album was made available on vinyl worldwide for the first time, alongside additional merchandise, on 19 September 2025.